Georg Bilgeri

 Georg Bilgeri (11 October 1873 – 4 December 1934) was an officer in the Austro–Hungarian Army, mountaineer, and Austrian pioneer of skiing.
 Bilgeri learned to ski in Gargellen about 1893.

 Military career

 As a Lieutenant in the Tyrolean Imperial Hunters (Tiroler Kaiserjäger Regiment No. 4), Bilgeri instituted ski training in the high Alps as early as 1896 and became the creator of mountain and ski training in the Austro-Hungarian army.
 Bilgeri led military patrols in winter treks in the Zillertal Alps (1899) and to Kitzbühel (1905).
 From 1905-08 he led instructor courses for officers.
 Bilgeri directed a military ski factory in Salzburg from 1906-10.
 In 1908-09 he was a commander of border guards in the Dolomites.
 He was an officer of the World War I National Defense Command in Tyrol, leading the formation and training of the Mountain guide companies.
-He retired in 1920 with the rank of Lieutnant Colonel, and later was awarded Colonel.
+He retired in 1920 with the rank of Lieutenant Colonel, and later was awarded Colonel.